tus/tus-resumable-upload-protocol/protocol.md

 The Server MUST respond with the `403 Forbidden` status to `PATCH` requests against a final upload URL and MUST NOT modify the final or its partial uploads.

-The response to a `HEAD` request SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
+The response to a HEAD request for a final upload SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
 After successful concatenation, the `Upload-Offset` and `Upload-Length` MUST be set and their values MUST be equal.
+The value of the `Upload-Offset` header before concatenation is not defined for a final upload.

-The value of the `Upload-Offset` header before concatenation is not defined.
+The response to a HEAD request for a partial upload MUST contain the `Upload-Offset` header.

 The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time of the request.
 Response to `HEAD` request against partial